 The other sad thing about this “shocking number” is that it is unfortunately not that shocking.
 Those numbers are relatively unchanged from the year previous.
 This trend has actually been consistent for some time and will very likely remain to be so.

 In response to these figures, OSHA has advised workplaces to “establish a zero-tolerance policy toward workplace violence.
 This policy should cover all workers, patients, clients, visitors, contractors, and anyone else who may come in contact with company personnel”.

-Apart from not only having policies accessible and available to all employees, perhaps the most powerful change employers can have is to make it both easy and desirable to report incidents.
+Apart from not only having policies accessible and available to all employees but perhaps the most powerful change employers can also have is to make it both easy and desirable to report incidents.
 In situations where workplace violence is quite prevalent, it’s not uncommon for violent incidents to go completely unreported.
 The reasons behind this are complicated but not hard to understand.
 Workers resist reporting violent incidents due to: